input-output-hk/mithril/docs/website/root/mithril/mithril-network/signer.md

 The Mithril signer establishes a connection with the Mithril aggregator for the following purposes:

-- Determining when to sign a new snapshot (via the advertised beacon of the pending certificate)
 - Obtaining the presently used protocol parameters
 - Registering its verification keys (public keys)
 - Receiving the verification keys of all other declared signers, available for the upcoming message signing